Adapted from Grimdark Future Lore - One-Page Rules and Starfinder Playtest

 Sectors of the Outer Sphere

-While the Inner Sphere offers relative stability to its people, this is not the case in the Outer Sphere.
+While the Inner Sphere provides its people with relative stability, this is rarely the case in the Outer Sphere.

-The Sirius Sector consists of various star systems linked by proximity and shared history.
-These systems are inhabited by diverse species and factions engaged in constant battles.
-The sector is significantly impacted by the Radiance, a mysterious anomaly that has profoundly altered its factions and dynamics while attracting attention from across the galaxy.
+Sirius Sector: The Sirius Sector consists of various star systems linked by proximity and shared history, inhabited by diverse species and factions engaged in constant battles.
+It is significantly impacted by the Radiance, a mysterious anomaly that has profoundly altered the sector's factions and dynamics while attracting attention from across the galaxy.
 The emergence of the Radiance caused massive upheaval, making many systems uninhabitable and disrupting the existing power balance.
 Wars are fought for numerous reasons, including resource acquisition, territorial claims, and deep-seated beliefs.

 Species

-Some High Elf Fleets have chosen to explore the Outer Sphere, and Dwarf Guilds have sent out expeditionary forces that never returned.
-Who knows how far the Saurian Starfleet travel to ensure their prophecies are realized or where the boldest Orc clans have ventured, looking for an honorable fight.
+The Outer Sphere is a crucible of diverse species and unique adaptations.
+Some Vaelen Fleets have chosen to explore this vast region, and Geodan Guilds have sent out expeditionary forces that never returned from its depths.
+Who knows how far the Saurian Starfleet travels to ensure that their prophecies are realized, or where the boldest Orc clans have ventured, looking for an honorable fight.

-A faction of amphibious creatures piloting mechanized suits is rumored to be spreading in a faraway sector.
+The Baelen and their symbiotic lichen are said to dwell somewhere unseen, and many fear the Cyborcs who may lie in cryo-sleep for years, orbiting a Riftgate, until their fighter ships’ systems detect prey to raid.
+A faction of amphibious creatures piloting mechanized suits are rumored to be spreading in a sector far away.
 Many more such oddities are said to be found in the Outer Sphere, half-hidden by the tumult of war and the risks of travel.

 Society

-The Outer Sphere is less chaotic than the Frontier, yet travel within it remains challenging.
+Exploration The Outer Sphere is less chaotic than the Frontier, yet travel within it remains challenging.
 Most non-combatants only move within their faction's territory, as going beyond is risky and costly.
 Travelers often include diplomats, merchants, or those seeking a new home.
-Due to changing alliances, key Jumpgates frequently shift, making navigation tricky.
+Due to changing alliances, key Riftgates frequently shift, making navigation tricky.
 Space travel is essential, as direct land routes are scarce.
 Wealthy individuals use personal ships, while others rely on faction-provided vessels or commercial ships.
-Stable factions in the Outer Sphere attract trade by providing safe travel options, including secure Jumpgates and approved itineraries.
-However, travelers must be cautious, as unexpected dangers, like unstable Jumpgates or hostile territories, can emerge.
-Diplomacy is vital, enabling travelers to find common ground and connections across factions, often employing diverse allies to facilitate their journeys.
+Stable factions in the Outer Sphere attract trade by providing safe travel options, including secure Riftgates and approved itineraries.
+However, travelers must be cautious, as unexpected dangers, like unstable Riftgates or hostile territories, can emerge.
+Diplomacy plays a vital role, enabling travelers to find common ground and connections across factions, often employing diverse allies to facilitate their journeys.

-The Inner Sphere has gradually expanded from a central cluster in the galaxy into a prosperous region of interconnected planetary systems, particularly benefitting those at the edges economically.
+The Inner Sphere has gradually expanded from a central cluster in the galaxy into a prosperous region of interconnected planetary systems, particularly benefiting those at the edges economically.
 These systems supply resources and gain access to luxury goods and advanced technology from the Inner Sphere, leading to a commercial edge in dealings with the Outer Sphere.
-The Council of the Inner Sphere supports these edge systems to maintain stability and prevent crises.
+The Commission supports these edge systems to maintain stability and prevent crises.
 When sufficiently stable, systems can apply to join the Inner Sphere, gaining numerous advantages.
-However, there are underlying tensions; some Outer Sphere groups feel marginalized, and the Council has faced accusations of complicity in local corruption as long as systems remain profitable.
+However, there are underlying tensions; some Outer Sphere groups feel marginalized, and the Commission has faced accusations of complicity in local corruption as long as systems remain profitable.
 For instance, the Vona Tisaco people struggle to join due to their lack of resources, while others regret unfavorable integration experiences.
-The Coldar system exemplifies this conflict, having sacrificed their sacred land for protection against piracy but at a significant cultural cost.
+The Coldar system exemplifies this conflict, sacrificing their sacred land for protection against piracy but at a significant cultural cost.
 Although civil unrest exists, many Outer Sphere planets still view integration as preferable over the chaos prevalent in their regions.

 Comments